paul-blackwell/movie-search-docs-/docs/unit-3.md

-## Add Slice Reducers to the Store
+## Adding our Reducer to the Store

 Now we need to import the reducer function from the favorites and add it to our store.
 By defining a field inside the `reducer` parameter, we tell the store to use this slice reducer function to handle all updates to that state.